danisanca/danisanca/README.md

 - 👋 Hi, I’m @danisanca
-- 👀 I’m interested in front-end development with Reactjs and Nodejs.
+- 👀 I’m interested in Android development with Kotlin and Java too.
-- 🌱 I’m currently learning ReactJs and NodeJs
+- 🌱 I’m currently learning Java and Spring Boot.